 reading & Literacy

 A character and leadership development program for student athletes, the program is designed to develop youth beyond their athletic abilities.
-The program encourages social responsibilities and life skills need to be productive members of society.
+The program encourages social responsibilities and life skills needed to be productive members of society.
 Students will participate in community service activities as well as have opportunities to receive mentorship from Norris, community leaders and other professional athletes.
 Students participating in the program will be able to earn scholarships for credentials and/or degrees beyond high school.
 Scholarships are contingent upon funding.